ian-ross/old-blog/posts/2011/10/16/a-star-search/text.markdown

 author: Ian
 tags: AI,haskell,programming
 published: 2011-10-16 21:34:14
-title: AI Class: A* Search
+title: "AI Class: A* Search"
 ---
 The first week of the online [Stanford AI class][ai-class] has gone by.
 The format of the presentation is pretty good, with lots of short